hackerkid/LightOJ-Solutions/README.md

 ## Guidelines

 ## HINTS
-Hints to a bunch of selcted problems are listed below.

-If the [hints](HINTS.md) are not present for a problem, refer to the LightOJ forum.

-# Hints

 Hints to selected problems of LightOJ.
 Feel free to add or update the hints by sending a pull a request.
+If the [hints](HINTS.md) are not present for a problem, refer to the LightOJ forum.

 ### 1002 - Country Roads
 You need to use a modification of Dijkstra's algorithm for solving thr peorblem.
 They key catch is in Dijkstra we use